0x1eef/bones/README.md

 as a collection of skeletons.
 Within the cloned git repository, there can be one or more directories at the top-level.
-Each directory is considered to be a skeleton in its own right, and a cloned repository can contain many of them.
+Each directory is considered to be a skeleton in its own right, and a cloned repository can contain many of them. **It is important to understand that there can only be one git repository, and the git repository can have many skeletons.**

 For example, one directory could be for unprivileged users and another directory could be for a superuser.
 When used with the